AbsaOSS/ABRiS/spark-avro-dataframes/README.md

 ## Performance
 Tests on fairly complex schemas show that Avro records can be up to 16% smaller than Kryo ones.

+In local tests with a single core, the library can parse, per second, up to 100k Avro records into Spark rows per second, and up to 5k Spark rows into Avro records.